chrisguest75/docker_examples/README.md

 # Docker Build Examples and Demos
 A repository for showing examples of how containers are built.

-## Example 1 - Layers, Hiding and Squaashing
+## Example 1 - Layers, Hiding and Squashing
 Demonstrates how layers are stored, files are hidden and can be squashed.
 Steps [README.md](./step1/README.md)